spaceninja/very-exciting-time/src/episodes/01-why-podcast.md

 ---
-title: 01.
-Why are we recording a podcast about UFOs?
+title: Why are we recording a podcast about UFOs?
+episodeNumber: 1
 description: “Really?
 You wanna be the UFO guy?”
 Yeah, actually, I do!
 date: 2022-10-30
 embedUrl: 01--Why-are-we-recording-a-podcast-about-UFOs-e1pvqsm